3 From The 7

 3 From The 7 is Relix’s weekly news podcast, chronicling three of the jam world’s biggest news stories from the last seven days.

-Hosted by Raffaela Kenny-Cincotta (Assistant Editor, Relix) and Karina Rykman (Bassist, Marco Benevento + Karina Rykman), 3 From The 7 takes an exciting look at everything from tour announcements to festival lineups to epic live sets.
-Infused with Kenny-Cincotta and Rykman’s wit and humor, each episode is recorded at Relix’s New York City headquarters and released on a weekly basis.
+Hosted by Raffaela Kenny-Cyincotta (Assistant Editor, Relix) and Karina Rykman (Bassist, Marco Benevento + Karina Rykman), 3 From The 7 takes an exciting look at everything from tour announcements to festival lineups to epic live sets.
+Infused with Kenny-Cincotta and Rykman’s wit and humor, each episode is recorded at Relix’s New York City headquarters.

-3 From The 7 also features original intro/outro music by Rykman.
+3 From The 7‘s intro/outro music is “Plants” by Karina Rykman.

 All of the podcast’s content is pulled straight from the Daily 7: Relix’s free email newsletter, dropping all the best news from the jam world straight into your inbox.
 You can subscribe to the Daily 7 for free at Relix.com/Daily.